anicholakos/complete_fxos_tutorial/source/episode01.rst

 .. index:: dev tools

-Can we get going with the installation of Dev Tools, please?
+Can We Get Going With the Installation of Dev Tools, Please?
 ------------------------------------------------------------

-Sorry mate !
+Sorry, mate!
 There is no need for any special IDE for Firefox OS App Development.
 Feel free to use whatever tools you have in your toolbox for Web Development.
 As long as you are able to generate a standards based HTML5 Web app, you will be all set.
 All you really need is your good old text editor to